Mohammad Reza Pahlavi: Change of Calendar

 Other actions thought to have contributed to his downfall include antagonising formerly apolitical Iranians—especially merchants of the bazaars—with the creation in 1975 of a single-party political monopoly (the Rastakhiz Party), with compulsory membership and dues, and general aggressive interference in the political, economic, and religious concerns of people's lives; and the 1976 change from an Islamic calendar to an Imperial calendar, marking the conquest of Babylon by Cyrus as the first day, instead of the migration of Muhammad from Mecca to Medina.
 This supposed date was designed so that the year 2500 would fall on 1941, the year when his own reign started.
 Overnight, the year changed from 1355 to 2535.
-During the extravagant festivities to celebrate the 2500th anniversary, the Shah was quoted as saying at Cyrus's tomb: "Rest in peace, Cyrus, for we are awake".
+During the extravagant festivities to celebrate the 2,500th anniversary, the Shah was quoted as saying at Cyrus's tomb: "Rest in peace, Cyrus, for we are awake".

 It has been argued that the White Revolution was "shoddily planned and haphazardly carried out", upsetting the wealthy while not going far enough to provide for the poor or offer greater political freedom.
 In 1974, Mohammad Reza learned from his French doctors that he was suffering from the cancer that was to kill him six years later.
 Though this was such a carefully guarded secret that not even the Americans were aware of it (as late as 1977, the CIA submitted a report to President Carter describing the Shah as being in "robust health"), the knowledge of his impending death left Mohammad Reza depressed and passive in his last years, a man no longer capable of acting.

 Unemployment

 Some achievements of the Shah—such as broadened education—had unintended consequences.
-While school attendance rose (by 1966, the school attendance of urban seven- to fourteen-year-olds was estimated at 75.8%), Iran's labour market was slow to absorb the high number of educated youth.
+While school attendance rose (by 1966, the school attendance of urban seven- to 14-year-olds was estimated at 75.8 percent), Iran's labour market was slow to absorb the high number of educated youth.
 In 1966, high school graduates had "a higher rate of unemployment than did the illiterate", and the educated unemployed often supported the revolution.

+Human rights violations

+Pahlavi's government has been described by critics as an "oppressive police state".
+The state's secret police, SAVAK, carried out large-scale torture against thousands of political prisoners.
+Methods included "not only electric shock and beatings, but also the insertion of bottles in the rectum, hanging weights from testicles, rape, and such apparatus as a helmet that, worn over the head of the victim, magnifies his own screams."
+Such methods were used against many intellectuals, artists, writers, and other perceived dissidents.
+Pahlavi has been described as "autocratic" and "deeply unpopular".